Home Sensor cleaning Infrared

 Some techniques involve to reuse the cleaning swab many times, also, some kind

-of pencil are sold on the market which have a brush on a end and a kind of
+of pencil are sold on the market which have a brush on a end and

 leather pad at the other end, this is the worse case because when the leather

-swab being contaminated by dust or sand by a previous usage, theses particle
+swab being contaminated by dust or sand by a previous usage,

 will scratch and damage the optical surface on future uses.
 It is exactly like